marioy47/blog-site/posts/eslint-prettier-wordpress-config/index.md

 ## Vim configuration

-To make it work with **Vim** you just have to install [Conquer of Completition](https://github.com/neoclide/coc.nvim).
-You can see an article on how to configure it [here](https://marioyepes.com/vim-setup-for-modern-web-development/).

-Just be sure to install the [coc-eslint](https://github.com/neoclide/coc-eslint) extension by executing this inside vim
+To make it work with **Vim** you have to install [Conquer of Completion](https://github.com/neoclide/coc.nvim) vim plugin (You can see an article on how to configure it [here](https://marioyepes.com/vim-setup-for-modern-web-development/)).
+And then install the [coc-eslint](https://github.com/neoclide/coc-eslint) extension by executing this inside vim

 ```vi
 :CocInstall coc-eslint
 ```

-And in your `coc-config.json` add
+Then, in your `coc-config.json`, add

 ```json
   "eslint.autoFixOnSave": true,
 ```

-so your files get auto fixed.
+This will make your files get auto fixed.

 > You can open your `coc-config.json` file in vim by issuing the `:CocConfig` command

+After you've completed this steps, you'll get warnings and fixes right in your editor like this:

 ![Vim with CoC displaying errors](vim-eslint-test.png)